datadope-io/safeguard-ansible/README.md

 The Safeguard Credentials lookup plugin allows Ansible to fetch a credential from SPP through the Application to Application (A2A) API.
 For more information, please see <https://github.com/OneIdentity/safeguard-ansible/tree/main/collection/oneidentity/safeguard/plugins>.

-### Safeguard Credential Type plugin for AWX
+### Safeguard Credential Type plugin for Ansible Automation Platform

-The Safeguard Credential Type plugin is configured using the AWX web interface and allows Ansible to define an SPP credential.
+The Safeguard Credential Type plugin is configured using the Ansible Automation Platform web interface and allows Ansible to define an SPP credential.
 For more information, please see <https://github.com/OneIdentity/safeguard-ansible/tree/main/credential_type_plugin>.

 ## Contributing to the Ansible Resources for Safeguard